 Cold calling replicates the most fundamental sales tactic, a tactic that was used before we invented money!
 The tactic of convincing the prospect in-person live with instant feedback.
-Unless a channel is created that replace the effectiveness of in-person meetings, cold calling can not die!
+Unless a channel is created that replaces the effectiveness of in-person meetings, cold calling can not die!

 With changing marketing cold calling and the markets today have evolved, and marketers need to play catch up.
-We have compiled a list of questions along with actionable you need to ask yourself to rejuvenate your cold calling.
+We have compiled a list of questions along with the actionable you need to ask yourself to rejuvenate your cold calling.

 Do you have a defined aim?

 Every journey starts with a destination in mind.
 However, along the way, you may begin to love the journey more or get lost, at times like this, having an eye on your aim can keep you on track and motivated.
 Having a well-articulated objective like “I need to sell X products this month” or “I want to reach X people daily” makes it easier to achieve.
-It also keeps your calling script crisp, and on point, you can also check out a few sales script on our other blog.
+It also keeps your calling script crisp, and on point, you can also check out a few sales scripts on our other blog.